pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Azure_CLI/Missions/mission_4.md

 ### **Exercises**

 #### **Exercise 1: Create a Backup Vault**

 Your first task is to create a backup vault to store backup data for Earth Command.
+- Use the `az backup vault create` command to set up the vault.
+- Replace the placeholders in the command with the appropriate values for your setup.

 <details>
 <summary>💡 Show Solution</summary>